typeworld/typeworld/Lib/typeworld/api/README.md

 ### publisherTypes

-List of publisher types (for publicizing about your API Endpoint, in case it’s public): ['free', 'retail', 'custom', 'undefined']
+List of publisher business types: ['free', 'retail', 'custom', 'undefined'].
+In case [EndpointResponse.public](#user-content-class-endpointresponse-attribute-public) is set to `True`, only the following types are allowed: ['free', 'retail', 'custom']

 __Required:__ True<br />
 __Type:__ List of Str objects<br />